canonical/lxd/doc/rest-api.md

 When a request results in a background operation, the HTTP code is set to 202 (Accepted) and the Location HTTP header is set to the operation URL.

-The body is a dict with the following structure:
+The body is a JSON object with the following structure:

 ```js
 {